nshivachev/MathConceptsForDevelopers/README.md

-# MathConceptsForDevelopers

-Softuni Course: Math Concepts for Developers - March 2025
+# Math Concept for Developers